lanl-aea/waves/eabm/README.rst

       ...

 This project limits the default target list to the documentation with the `SCons`_ ``Default`` command.
 Simulation targets must be specified directly on the command line.
-The `SCons`_ all targets default, ``.``, may also be specified to build literally every target in the repository.
-Simulation targets may be specified by output file name or by target alias, which is set to the parent directory for the target configuration.
+The `SCons`_ "all targets" character, ``.``, may also be specified to build every target in the repository, including *all* simulation targets.
+Simulation targets may be specified by output file name or by target alias, which is set to match the parent directory for the target configuration, e.g. ``tutorial_01_geometry``.

 4. View the default targets and target aliases